genmon/aboutfeeds/index.md

 # 2. How do I get a newsreader app?

-**To subscribe to feeds, you'll need a newsreader app.** A newsreader app feels a little like an email ap, in that there is an inbox of all the latest content, or like Facebook in that there is a newsfeed from many different sources.
+**To subscribe to feeds, you'll need a newsreader app.** A newsreader app feels a little like an email app, in that there is an inbox of all the latest content, or like Facebook in that there is a newsfeed from many different sources.

 There are many different newsreader apps to choose from.